 You can take a look at our article on how to decide your hardwood color.
 It goes into matches of hardwood color and wall color.
 Or if you have a room with cabinets, it discusses cabinet color vs floor color.
 And there’s also a few other color choice tips thrown in.

-Oh yeah, a couple more things on color deserve a section of there own: finish and stain.
+Oh yeah, a couple more things on color deserve a section of their own: finish and stain.

-This might be your second most important decision to wood species.
+This might be your second most important decision (wood type being #1).

 So finish is clearly important to your hardwood floor, but do you have choices?